 - The money can be lost or stolen.
 Hiding cash under the mattress, behind a picture frame or anywhere in your house always carries the risk of it being misplaced, damaged or stolen.
 As careful as you may be, circumstances beyond your control may cause you to lose that money.
 For example, a dishonest worker in your home may find the cash and steal it, household pests might chew on the bills and render them unusable, or your cash-strapped teen might decide the money is there to pay for their own entertainment expenses.
 Unfortunately, there is no way to trace or reclaim lost or stolen cash.

 - The money isn’t growing.
 When cash doesn’t grow, it loses some of its value.
 This is especially true during times of rapid inflation: In June of 2022, the inflation rate soared to 9.1%.
 That meant that if you kept $1,000 at home for the next year and inflation remained at this rate throughout that time, your cash would be worth only $916.50 in one year’s time.
 Of course, if inflation rates increase, the loss would increase as well.

 Where is the best place to keep cash?

-In times of high inflation, and anytime at all, it’s best to keep the money you don’t need for day-to-day expenses in a place where it can grow.
+In times of inflation, or market volatility, and anytime at all, it’s best to keep the money you don’t need for day-to-day expenses in a place where it can grow.
 This way, the growth will serve as a hedge against inflation.
 When inflation is lower, your funds can grow generously, especially if you keep the money in a savings vehicle for an extended period of time.
 Here are some places you may want to keep your cash at this time:

 - Savings accounts.
 A high-yield savings account offers a safe and secure place to keep extra funds.
 When you open a savings account at a federal financial institution, there’s no risk of your money being lost or stolen.
 [Quorum for instance, is federally insured up to $250,000 by the National Credit Union Administration].